fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 * You raise (or lower) your grade based on the quality of your participation in class discussions and activities, random assignments, and (least frequently) your submitted written work.

 * The class will meet in the shiny new Teaching and Learning building in "[learning studios](https://www.unm.edu/~oset/Event%20Descriptions/LearningStudioClassroomsatUNM.html)."
 Discussions will be more like labs where everyone will be working in groups to research the weekly topic and making extensive use of the video projector and whiteboards to share and communicate.
-Every Friday we will have group presentations that will summarize and bring together the readings for the week in a visual way.
+Part of most class meetings will be dedicated to group project work; every Friday we will have group presentations that will summarize and bring together the readings for the week in a visual way.

 * Simply showing up to class counts for very little; **I expect that you'll attend most classes and actively participate in all activities.
 This work counts for 50% of your grade.** If you want a course where you can sit back and occasionally regurgitate information, this course isn't for you.

 * 4 750-word historical analyses of a recent "publication" pertaining to food, health, and diet.
 These can be from a newspaper, magazine, movie, science research article, historical scholarship, or whatever you like.
 They should be easily accessible through Google (this is not a scholarly or library research assignment, though you can go that route if you want).
-The goal is to find something you might read even if you weren't in the course, and critique it from a historical perspective (that you're hopefully getting in the course).
+The goal is to find something you might read even if you weren't in the course, and critique it from a historical perspective that you're hopefully getting in the course.
 These assignments will show that you're able to apply the course discussion and activities in productive ways.
 (30%)

 * Your final "exam" will consist of contributing to a group project that examines some facet of the relationship between food, health and diet.
 All groups will present during the last week of class.
 You will compose and be individually graded on a 750-word essay that explains what you learned in the course and how you applied that to the project.
 (20%)